Brett-Tanner/Journal/2023/Nov_23.md

 ### Personal Project - [Budgeting Site](https://github.com/Brett-Tanner/budgeting-site)

-- [x] Move SignOut to a component in the Layout
-  - [x] exclude it from the Sign in page
-- [] Create (editable) list of transactions to be imported
+- Create UploadApp React component, parent of

+  - [] EditForm, to edit the parsed CSV data for saving as transactions
-- Import transactions to the database
+  - [] TransactionField to display the transaction and allow it to be edited

+- [] Write tests, especially for the parsing API endpoint

+- Features

 - [] Auto-categorize based on rules
   - [] Add rules table
 - [] If transactions are uploaded for last day already in the DB and they have the same amount, ask if duplicates
   - [] If uploaded for any time prior to the last day in the database, just ignore them